 Describe how the program will provide opportunities for students to engage in healthy choices and behaviors.
-Describe how students will be served nutritious meals and/or snacks during the ELO-P hours of programing.
+Include the plan to provide nutritious meals and snacks and how opportunities for physical activity will be provided.

-In August 2017, SCUSD Board of Education adopted an undated Student Wellness Policy.
-The Student Wellness Policy outlines a coordinated school health system that supports and reinforces health literacy and practice through health education, physical education, nutrition services, food literacy, physical and mental health services, health promotion for staff, a safe and healthy school environment, and student, parent/guardian and community involvement.
+In August 2017, SCUSD Board of Education adopted an updated Student Wellness Policy.
+The Student Wellness Policy outlines a coordinated school health system that supports and reinforces health literacy and practice through health education, physical education, nutrition services, food literacy, physical and mental health services, a safe and healthy school environment, and student, parent/guardian and community involvement.
 Expanded Learning programs incorporate strategies from the School Wellness Plans into their programming.